bayhasoft/simple-changes/.github/CONTRIBUTING.md

 git switch --create patch/1234-name-issue
 ```

-Commit your changes, then push the branch to your fork with `git push -u fork` and open a pull request on [the Adventurers-Cookbook repository](https://github.com/bayhasoft/adventurers-cookbook/) following the template provided.
+Commit your changes, then push the branch to your fork with `git push -u fork` and open a pull request on [the simple-changes repository](https://github.com/bayhasoft/simple-changes/) following the template provided.